-Tucked in the foothills of the Whetstone Mountains in Coronado National Forest, Kartchner Caverns State Park is only a short drive from Tucson, but you'll feel like you're worlds away.
-With dark skies and deep caverns, step into the abyss and experience this unique Arizona state park for yourself.
+Tucked in the foothills of the Whetstone Mountains of Coronado National Forest, Kartchner Caverns State Park is only a short drive from Tucson but you'll feel like you're worlds away.
+Experience the dark skies and deep caverns as you step into the abyss and enjoy this unique Arizona state park for yourself.

 With 62 campsites, big rig access, tent camping, cabins, and more, Kartchner Caverns State Park provides a variety of accommodations.
-Kartchner Caverns boasts hiking and biking trails, cave exploration, and world famous dark skies, renowned by astronomers and amateur stargazers for their astonishingly bright display of the cosmos.
+Kartchner Caverns boasts hiking and biking trails, cave exploration, and stargazing.
+Karchner Caverns State Park is recognized as a Dark Sky Park by the International Dark-Sky Association and is famous for its lack of light pollution, renowned by astronomers and amateur stargazers for its astonishingly bright display of the cosmos.

 Kartchner Caverns State Park provides easy access, ample parking, and well-paved roads.
 RV campers will appreciate the broad, sweeping turns, large pull-off area, and general layout of the campground area.
 The roads within the park are minimal, reducing the chances you might get turned around, and getting to the park entrance couldn't be easier, as it is well marked and directly off of Arizona Highway 90.

 Located right after the entrance, the main parking area is large enough for the typical traffic this park receives, even in peak months.
 Continuing on, campers will find a pull-off dump station at the southernmost tip of the park, before the campground.
 The campground area is consolidated, the cabins are right near the turn-in, and both back-in and pull-through sites are sprinkled about.